ON DISC -- THE STRONGEST ENTRIES

 it, I believe(?), a big dark bawl.
 Couldn't agree more.
 Depressing.

-Boulez at the podium.
-His interpretation does not have the warmth of most others,
+Boulez at the podium (DG).
+His interpretation doesn't have the warmth of most others,

-and tempi are also much tighter.
+and tempi are much tighter.
 There may be a consistency of feeling in the

-kind of world Boulez evokes, but it is a consistency of non-feeling.
-Whatever
+kind of world Boulez evokes, but it is a consistency of virtual non-feeling.
+Rigorous objectivity.
+But that actually works well in Act 1 especially, given its intensely engaged principals and their superb rapport.

 All four principals are also in generally respectable vocal control, if not invariably